Pikolosan/MyPortfolio/README.md

 ## 🌐 Deployment

-### Option 1: Replit Deployment
-1. Click the "Deploy" button in your Replit workspace
-2. Follow the deployment wizard
-3. Your site will be available at `your-repl-name.replit.app`

 ### Option 2: Vercel Deployment
 1. Install Vercel CLI: `npm i -g vercel`
 2. Run `vercel` in project directory